damianmgarcia/Hide-n-Seek/README.md

   - New features
     - View and manage hidden jobs from popup
       - The Hide n' Seek browser button popup includes a new list of hidden jobs.
 It allows you to easily see and remove jobs that you have hidden.
+  - Improvements
+    - Refined user interface and user experience
+      - The behaviors, colors, and animations of user interface elements have been updated.
 - 2.0.1
   - Release date
     - 2023-01-23